-Production completed: 8 June 1961.
-First transmission: 10 June 1961
+Production completed: June 8 1961.
+First transmission: June 10 1961.

-This episode summary is written from the original scripts and Leonard White’s scrapbook of notes and Tele-Snaps as this episode is now lost.
+The following episode summary is written from the original scripts and Leonard White’s scrapbook of notes and Tele-Snaps as this episode is now lost.
 There may have been changes made during filming.

 The chimes of Big Ben ring out as an African leader, Sir Wilberforce Lungi (Andre Dakar), walks along the Embankment, dressed in traditional costume.
 Tom tom drums swell as we realise he’s being watched through the sights of a rifle.
 A shot rings out and he drops - not from being hit, but to help the young boy who was running past and had been accidentally struck by the bullet.

 A short time later, Sir Wilberforce and his white assistant, Jacquetta Brown (Margaret Whiting) arrive at Dr Keel’s surgery.
-They’re not there for medical treatment, but to see Dr Keel, who is an old friend of Sir Wilberforce.
+They’re not there for medical treatment, but to see Dr David Keel (Ian Hendry), who is an old friend of Sir Wilberforce.
 The had worked together in a hospital of his homeland, Tenebra, long before he became Prime Minister of the fledgling state.
 Sir Wilberforce tells David he turned to politics to help win his people’s freedom; and if the independence declaration is signed in ten days he will be happy.
 Dr Keel questions the “if” and is told Bai Shebro, the chief of Mobele and Opposition leader is against an independent democracy.
 Jacquetta adds that Shebro wants a more authoritarian state and snipes that British Colonial policy wasn’t blameless; Sir Lungi smiles at David’s discomfort and surprise.
 Jacquetta, he tells David, was writing books about African politics while he was busy teaching Dr Keel how to treat yellow fever.
 Lungi suggests that Bai Shebro means to kill him and has the support of many tribal chiefs.
 He asks Dr Keel to give him a medical checkup, David concurs with Lungi’s self-diagnosis that he’s a bit overworked and is told that his diabetes is stable.

-The next day1, a tiresome Scotland Yard officer, Inspector Anthony (Eric Dodson), arrives at Lungi’s hotel.
+The next day 1, a tiresome Scotland Yard officer, Inspector Anthony (Eric Dodson), arrives at Lungi’s hotel.
 He pompously complains about the assignment to his sergeant (Humphrey Heathcote) and is only vaguely sympathetic that his subordinate has not had a chance to eat all day.
 When he ascends, his sergeant warns the porter the Inspector is on his way up.
 Upstairs, the Inspector informs Jacquetta that Sir Wilberforce was definitely the intended target.
 She asks after the boy’s health and is pleased to learn he was not seriously injured.
 Jacquetta warns him there are twenty thousand fanatics in Tenebra - all still British subjects - who might come to London to kill Sir Wilberforce; human life isn’t the precious commodity it is in England.
 If it helps to kill - then they kill.
 Anthony moans about caring for dignitaries and reveals that foreign Royalty are the worst but the Russians delegations are always easiest, and he jokes about looking in the nearest factory or concert hall if they go astray.